 Upcycling is the art of creating something new out of broken or discarded items.
 Kris, founder of Bycurated, loves upcycling.
 She says that anything can be upcycled, from furniture to home décor.
 To get started, she recommends collecting some common crafting items, like fabrics, glass, beads, cables, and anything else that might spark your creativity.

 Once you have some supplies, you can start upcycling stuff!
 Add jewels to an old mirror to jazz it up and give it new life.
 Refinish old furniture.
 Use book pages to create origami.
 The possibilities with upcycling are limited only by your imagination.

-Woodworking is a creative and difficult hobby, but the results can be outstanding.
+Woodworking is a creative and difficult hobby, so if you’re going to attempt it, I recommend reading up on woodworking first.
+However, the results can be outstanding.
 Some woodworkers carve amazing sculptures out of tree trunks with chain saws, while others make amazing small wooden figures by whittling a stick with a tiny knife.

 Others use wood as their medium to craft useful objects, like birdhouses, memory boxes, and even furniture.
 Learning to use carpentry tools and how to construct small items out of wood is a great way to spark your creativity and design something unique.